flyingtulipdotcom/ft/README.md

     PRIVATE_KEY="0xabc...def"
     ```

+- Optionally add ETHERSCAN_API_KEY using a V2 key to verify the contracts

 - Fund this deployer address/account with the native tokens of the chains you want to deploy to

 ## Build